 Again, if all of the leaves turn yellow and then start to fall off, your plant is in trouble.
 Take quick action to remedy the situation based on other action steps presented in the article.

-Can I revive an orchid whose leaves have turned yellow and fallen off?
-No, your plant is more than likely dead at that point.
+With orchids whose leaves have turned yellow and fallen off, your plant is more than likely dead at that point.

 6 – Look for Dark Spots and Bleaching on the Leaves

 If your plant has dark spots or bleaching on the leaves, it is in serious trouble.
-There is likely a problem such as fungal disease, pest infestations, or exposure to too much sun.
+There is likely an underlying problem such as fungal disease, pest infestations, or exposure to too much sun.

-If you are having trouble with pests, you can apply rubbing alcohol to the impacted areas.
-Follow up with a product such as neem oil to prevent a recurrence.
+In case you are having trouble with pests, you can apply rubbing alcohol to the impacted areas.
+Follow up with a product, like neem oil, to prevent a recurrence.

-Can I revive an orchid whose leaves have dark spots or bleaching?
+Can you revive an orchid whose leaves have dark spots or bleaching?
 Yes, but it will need to be nurtured carefully.

-Move your plant to a less sunny location, spray with an appropriate pest control solution, and prune any roots that have died.
+Move your plant to a less sunny location, for starters, spray with an appropriate pest control solution, and prune any roots that have died.

-You might also start watering your plant with ice cubes instead of water to help control how the rate of water reaches your plant’s soil.
+You might also start watering your plant with ice cubes instead of water to help control the rate of water reaching your plant’s soil.

 7 – Look for Changes in the Plant’s Natural Cycle